tash-had/TerminalTodo/README.md

 # NirvanaIn.py
-Add items to your Nirvana Inbox via Terminal
+Add items to your To-do list app via Terminal
+Most big todo apps today allow for you to add an item to your task list via e-mail.
+This is a script that leverages that e-mail functionality, so that you can add todo list items from the command line.
+This helps to add tasks faster, without a context switch.

 <img src="https://github.com/tash-had/NirvanaIn.py/blob/master/logo.png" width="200" height="200">